udgsg/Hackathon2021/HackathonProjects/Project_9/Challenge.md

-# TITLE: Classification of threat intelligence from news articles using NLP
+# TITLE: Abstractive Summarization of Threat Intelligence using Transformers

 ## Proposer: Arshiya Khan (arshiyak@udel.edu)

 ## PROBLEM STATEMENT:
 Threat intelligence is information collected on attacks done by malicious actors/ hackers to compromise a service.
 It is determined by a metrics called indicators of compromise (IoC).
 It is important for any organization to keep track of IoCs reported by other bodies of interest and protect themselves from being compromised.

-Among numerous threat intelligence published every day, most relevant ones will be determined from the noise using machine learning.
+Among numerous threat intelligence articles published every day, summary and relevant information is collected.

 ## DELIVERABLE:

-An ML pipeline to perform classification task on NLP dataset
+A utility which takes input (text) and generates its summary and relevant keywords by using Transformer based deep learning models.

 ## SKILLS NEEDED:

-Google Colab, Python3, Keras/TensorFlow, Jupyter Notebook
+Google Colab, Python3, Torch, Flask

 ## AUTHOR:

 Arshiya Khan (arshiyak@udel.edu)